Howinfun/h2cache-spring-boot-starter/README.md

 ## What is h2cache-spring-boot-starter?

-Use spring-cache, and then integrate local cache [ehcache] and distributed cache [redis] to make secondary cache.
+Based on spring-cache,integrate local cache [ehcache] and distributed cache [redis] to make secondary cache.

 ## Getting started